aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/README.md

 ## Configuration

-To use this hook, you must create a DynamoDB table to use for registering your compliance Lambda functions.
+To use this hook, you must create an Amazon DynamoDB table to use for registering your compliance Lambda functions.
 The table can be created with the following CloudFormation template snippet, or manually via the CLI or AWS console.
 It must have a primary key consiting of one attribute, 'lambda\_arn'.